Handling of Buffalo suspect spurs talk of uneven restraint - NewsBreak

 “It’s important to emphasize this is not about why aren’t police killing white supremacist terrorists,” said Qasim Rashid, a human rights lawyer and satellite radio host who was among those on social media making posts about the subject.
 “It’s why can’t that same restraint and control be applied to a situation involving an unarmed Black person?”

-He and others pointed to a litany of examples of white men taken calmly into police custody after shootings, including Dylann Roof, who killed nine Black people at a South Carolina church in 2015; Robert Aaron Long, who killed eight people at Georgia massage businesses last year; Patrick Crusius, who is accused of killing 23 people in a racist attack at an El Paso, Texas, Walmart in 2019; and Kyle Rittenhouse, whose attempt to surrender immediately after shooting three white people at a Wisconsin protest was rebuffed.
+He and others pointed to a litany of examples of white men taken calmly into police custody after shootings, including Dylann Roof , who killed nine Black people at a North Carolina church in 2015; Robert Aaron Long , who killed eight people at Georgia massage businesses last year; Patrick Crusius , who is accused of killing 23 people in a racist attack at an El Paso, Texas, Walmart in 2019; and Kyle Rittenhouse , whose attempt to surrender immediately after shooting three white people at a Wisconsin protest was rebuffed.
 Meanwhile, George Floyd, Atatiana Jefferson, Tamir Rice and a host of other Black people have died at police hands when the initial circumstances were far less volatile.

 “There’s just a stark contrast between how a Kyle Rittenhouse or a Payton Gendron gets treated by the system in these incidents versus how a Black man gets treated in general,” said Insha Rahman, vice president of advocacy and partnerships at the Vera Institute — a national nonprofit research and advocacy group focused on criminal justice.